archmedian/policies/intl/en/privacy/index.md

  These advertisements can be targeted based on the information that is available to us such as language, anonymised geolocation, etc. This always happens in an automated manner; no human is looking at this data.

- Sometimes we display adverts from Google’s AdSense or AdExchange network.
+ Sometimes we display adverts from Google’s AdSense, AdExchange.
 When this happens Google targets ads based on the content of our website and the other information Google has aobut you.
 We don't control the process.
 You can review Google’s Ads Privacy Policy [here](http://www.google.com/policies/privacy/ads/).
 You can configure ads preferences in Google’s Ads Preferences Manager.

  We may also use other third-party advertising companies to show you ads when you visit our websites or products.
 TO learn more or opt out, please see [opt-out page](http://www.networkadvertising.org/managing/opt_out.asp).

 ### Cookies and Do Not Track

 We use two kinds of cookies - technical (required) and optional.
-Read more in [Cookies Policy](../product/{product_code}/cookies/cookies_policy.md)
+You can read more details in our [Cookies Policy](../product/{product_code}/cookies/cookies_policy.md)

 At this time, our sites and applications do not respond to Do Not Track beacons sent by browser plugins.

 ## Social Login

 We use third party platforms such us google, facebook, linkedin etc. to allow for one-click login ("social login").
-Some of these tools can track the fact that you logd in using them.
+Some of these tools can track the fact that you logged in using them.
 Please check their privacy policies to learn more:

 * [Google privacy policy](https://policies.google.com/privacy)
 * [Microsoft privacy policy](https://privacy.microsoft.com)